nvsnkv/flow2/docs/flow_analysis.md

 ```

 ### Building a calendar
-`flow calendar` command builds a calendar from the transactions stored in the database.
+`flow core calendar` command builds a calendar from the transactions stored in the database.
 It requires the dimensions setup, left and right boundaries for the calendar and target currency.
-Please refere to `flow help calendar` output for details.
+Please refere to `flow core help calendar` output for details.